-Key indicators: A quality network of learners has been developed, which aggregates and reinforces the expectations of learners and students in primary and secondary schools and vocational educational institutions as well as higher education institutions with regard to pursuing the quality of education.
+Key indicators: A quality network of learners has been developed, combining and reinforcing the expectations of learners and students in primary and secondary schools and vocational educational institutions as well as higher education institutions with regard to the quality of education.
 The number of learners participating in HAKA's development activities is increasing.